LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 The Vulkan loader library will be distributed in various ways including Vulkan SDKs, OS package distributions and IHV driver packages.
 These details are beyond the scope of this document.
 However, the name and versioning of the Vulkan loader library is specified so an app can link to the correct Vulkan ABI library version.
 Vulkan versioning is such that ABI backwards compatibility is guaranteed for all versions with the same major number (eg 1.0 and 1.1).
 On Windows, the loader library encodes the ABI version in its name such that multiple ABI incompatible versions of the loader can peacefully coexist on a given system.
 The vulkan loader library key name is “vulkan-&lt;ABI version&gt;”.
 For example, for Vulkan version 1.X on Windows the library filename is vulkan-1.dll.
 And this library file can typically be found in the windows/system32 directory.

 For Linux, shared libraries are versioned based on a suffix.
 Thus, the ABI number is not encoded in the base of the library filename as on Windows.
-On Linux an application wanting to link to the latest Vulkan ABI version would just linkt to the name vulkan (libvulkan.so).
+On Linux an application wanting to link to the latest Vulkan ABI version would just link to the name vulkan (libvulkan.so).
+A specific Vulkan ABI version can also be linked to by applications (eg libvulkan.so.1).

 Applications desiring Vulkan functionality beyond what the core API offers may use various layers or extensions.
-A layer cannot add or modify Vulkan commands, but may offer extensions that do.
+A layer cannot add new or modify existing Vulkan commands, but may offer extensions that do.
 A common use of layers is for API validation.
 A developer can use validation layers during application development, but during production the layers can be disabled by the application.
 Thus, eliminating the overhead of validating the applications usage of the API.
 Layers discovered by the loader can be reported to the application via vkEnumerateInstanceLayerProperties and vkEnumerateDeviceLayerProperties, for instance and device layers respectively.
 Instance layers are enabled at vkCreateInstance; device layers are enabled at vkCreateDevice.
 For example, the ppEnabledLayerNames array in the VkDeviceCreateInfo structure is used by the application to list the device layer names to be enabled at vkCreateDevice.
 At vkCreateInstance and vkCreateDevice, the loader will construct call chains that include the application specified (enabled) layers.
 Order is important in the ppEnabledLayerNames array; array element 0 is the topmost (closest to the application) layer inserted in the chain and the last array element is closest to the driver.

 Developers may want to enable layers that are not enabled by the given application they are using.
-On Linux and Windows, the environment variables

-“VK\_INSTANCE\_LAYERS” and “VK\_DEVICE\_LAYERS” can be used to enable additional layers which are not specified (enabled) by the application at vkCreateInstance/vkCreateDevice.
+On Linux and Windows, the environment variables “VK\_INSTANCE\_LAYERS” and “VK\_DEVICE\_LAYERS” can be used to enable additional layers which are not specified (enabled) by the application at vkCreateInstance/vkCreateDevice.
 VK\_INSTANCE\_LAYERS is a colon (Linux)/semi-colon (Windows) separated list of layer names to enable.
 Order is relevant with the first layer in the list being the topmost layer (closest to the application) and the last layer in the list being the bottommost layer (closest to the driver).

 Application specified layers and user specified layers (via environment variables) are aggregated and duplicates removed by the loader when enabling layers.
 Layers specified via environment variable are topmost (closest to the application) while layers specified by the application are bottommost.

-An example of using these environment variables to activate the validation layer LUNARG\_param\_checker on Windows or Linux is as follows:
+An example of using these environment variables to activate the validation layer VK\_LAYER\_LUNARG\_param\_checker on Windows or Linux is as follows:

 ```
-> $ export VK\_INSTANCE\_LAYERS=VK\_LAYER\_LUNARG\_param\_checker
+> $ export VK_INSTANCE_LAYERS=VK_LAYER_LUNARG_param_checker

-> $ export VK\_DEVICE\_LAYERS=VK\_LAYER\_LUNARG\_param\_checker
+> $ export VK_DEVICE_LAYERS=VK_LAYER_LUNARG_param_checker
 ```

 **Note**: Many layers, including all LunarG validation layers are “global” (i.e. both instance and device) layers and *must* be enabled on both the instance and device chains to function properly.
 This is required for “global” layers regardless of which method is used to enable the layer (application or environment variable).

 Some platforms, including Linux and Windows, support layers which are enabled automatically by the loader rather than explicitly by the application (or via environment variable).
 Explicit layers are those layers enabled by the application (or environment variable) by providing the layer name.
 Implicit layers are those layers enabled by the loader automatically.
-Any implicit layers the loader discovers installed on the system in the appropriate location will be enabled (subject to environment variable overrides describe later).
-Layer discovery is described later.
+Any implicit layers the loader discovers on the system in the appropriate location will be enabled (subject to environment variable overrides described later).
+Discovery of properly installed implicit and explicit layers is described later.
 Explicitly enabling a layer that is implicitly enabled has no additional effect: the layer will still be enabled implicitly by the loader.

 Extensions are optional functionality provided by a layer, the loader or an ICD.
 Extensions can modify the behavior of the Vulkan API and need to be specified and registered with Khronos.

 Instance extensions can be discovered via vkEnumerateInstanceExtensionProperties.
 Device extensions can be discovered via vkEnumerateDeviceExtensionProperties.
 The loader discovers and aggregates all extensions from layers (both explicit and implicit), ICDs and the loader before reporting them to the application in vkEnumerate\*ExtensionProperties.
-The pLayerName parameter in these functions are used to select either a single layer or the Vulkan platform implementation components for enumeration.
+The pLayerName parameter in these functions are used to select either a single layer or the Vulkan platform implementation.
 If pLayerName is NULL, extensions from Vulkan implementation components (including loader, implicit layers, and ICDs) are enumerated.
 If pLayerName is equal to a discovered layer module name then any extensions from that layer (which may be implicit or explicit) are enumerated.
 Duplicate extensions (eg an implicit layer and ICD might report support for the same extension) are eliminated by the loader.
 Extensions must be enabled (in vkCreateInstance or vkCreateDevice) before they can be used.

 Extension command entry points should be queried via vkGetInstanceProcAddr or vkGetDeviceProcAddr. vkGetDeviceProcAddr can only be used to query for device extension or core device entry points.
-Device entry points include any command that uses a VkDevice as the first parameter or a dispatchable object that is a child of a VkDevice (currently this is VkQueue and VkCommandBuffer). vkGetInstanceProcAddr can be used to query either device or instance extension entry points in addition to all core entry points.
+Device entry points include any command that uses a VkDevice as the first parameter or a dispatchable object that is a child of a VkDevice (currently this includes VkQueue and VkCommandBuffer). vkGetInstanceProcAddr can be used to query either device or instance extension entry points in addition to all core entry points.

 VkGetDeviceProcAddr is particularly interesting because it will provide the most efficient way to call into the ICD.
 For example, the diagram below shows what could happen if the application were to use vkGetDeviceProcAddr for the function “vkGetDeviceQueue” and “vkDestroyDevice” but not “vkAllocateMemory”.
 The resulting function pointer (fpGetDeviceQueue) would be the ICD’s entry point if the loader and any enabled layers do not need to see that call.
 Even if an enabled layer intercepts the call (eg vkDestroyDevice) the loader trampoline code is skipped for function pointers obtained via vkGetDeviceProcAddr.
 This also means that function pointers obtained via vkGetDeviceProcAddr will only work with the specific VkDevice it was created for, using it with another device has undefined results.
 For extensions, Get\*ProcAddr will often be the only way to access extension API features.